mhmdsalem33/CarouselView/README.md

 - **Snap Helper Integration**: Easily integrate LinearSnapHelper or custom snap helpers for item alignment.
 - **Position Listener**: Callback to track the currently visible item position.
 - **Dynamic Item Management**: Easily add, remove, or replace items in the carousel.
+- Fast Centered Scrolling with Adjustable Speed , Smoothly scrolls items to the center at a customizable speed.

 ## Installation